MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

  ![test user agent tag](./media/domain-joined.png)

-You are now ready to create [session policies](session-policy-aad.md) to control your proxy apps.
+You are now ready to create [access policies](access-policy-aad.md) and [session policies](session-policy-aad.md) to control your proxy apps.